 Currently, no data exist on the interchangeability of COVID-19 vaccines.
-However, the spike proteins encoded by either of the authorized mRNA vaccines have the same sequence and are stabilized in the same manner to remain in the pre-fusion confirmation, though other vaccine components like the lipid nanoparticle and the mRNA sequence may be different.
+However, the spike proteins encoded by either of the authorized mRNA vaccines have the same sequence and are stabilized in the same manner to remain in the pre-fusion conformation, though other vaccine components like the lipid nanoparticle and the mRNA sequence may be different.
+The spike protein encoded by the authorized viral vector vaccine is not stabilized in any specific conformation.
+Vaccines of different types (e.g., mRNA, viral vector) should be considered different vaccines and should not be used in the same series.

-If the vaccine product used for a previously received dose is not known, or not available, attempts should be made to complete the vaccine series with a similar type of COVID-19 vaccine (e.g. mRNA vaccine).
+If the vaccine product used for a previously received dose is not known, or not available, attempts should be made to complete the vaccine series with a similar type of COVID-19 vaccine (e.g., complete a series started with an mRNA vaccine with another mRNA vaccine).
 In the context of limited COVID-19 vaccine supply and the absence of evidence on interchangeability of COVID-19 vaccines, the previous dose may be counted, and the series need not be restarted.

-Active surveillance of effectiveness and safety of this mixed schedule will be important in these individuals.
+At this time, it is not recommended that vaccines of different types (e.g., mRNA vaccine and viral vector vaccine) be used in the same series.
+Active surveillance of effectiveness and safety of a mixed schedule will be important and these recommendations may change as further evidence becomes available.
 Accurate recording of vaccines received will be critical.
 NACI will continue to monitor the evidence and update recommendations as needed.